 Under more controlled laboratory conditions, the role of population size and interconnectedness has now been tested in several laboratory experiments where researchers have explored and compared the role of specific mechanisms.
 These experiments often exploit in-lab cultural transmission chains.
 In one battery of experiments, researchers kept population size constant but adjusted interconnectivity.
 Participants in the treatment condition with access to more "teachers" from the previous generation maintained higher skill levels in a series of rock-climbing knots and better learned to use the Gimp photo-editing tool to replicate a complex target image.
 Both the more-connected and less-connected treatments had their naturally gifted knot-tiers and photo editors, but only those in the connected condition could improve upon the previous generation's best efforts.
-Further analyses of specific elements of the task revealed that interconnected participants were strategically learning from the best performers in the previous generation, recombining different elements they got correct or were more adept at teaching.
-In the final generation, the worst performing participant in the more-connected condition was better than the best performing participant in the less-connected condition (Muthukrishna et al., 2014)-illustrating how the collective brain dominates any differences among individual brains.
-Complementary experiments show that larger groups similarly result in more innovation and greater cultural accumulation (Derex et al., 2013; Kempe & Mesoudi, 2014) and that partially connected populations structured into subgroups can outperform fully connected groups (Derex & Boyd, 2016).
+Further analyses of the transmission patterns of specific elements in the task revealed that interconnected participants were strategically learning from the best performers in the previous generation, recombining different elements they got correct or were more adept at teaching.
+In the final generation, the worst-performing participant in the more-connected condition was better than the best-performing participant in the less-connected condition (Muthukrishna, Shulman, Vasilescu, & Henrich, 2014)-illustrating how the collective brain dominates any differences among individual brains.
+Complementary experiments show that larger groups similarly result in more innovation and greater cultural accumulation (Derex, Beugin, Godelle, & Raymond, 2013; Kempe & Mesoudi, 2014) and that partially connected populations structured into subgroups can outperform fully connected groups (Derex & Boyd, 2016).
 Taken together, these experiments illustrate how the collective brain dominates any differences among individual brains.
 After only 10 laboratory generations, all individuals from groups with larger collective brains can outperform every individual from groups with smaller collective brains.

-The evidence presented above reveals how living in larger, more diverse and interconnected populations can make individuals more creative and innovative.
-But can the collective brain and cumulative cultural evolution make them better at problem solving independent of these social or network factors?
+The evidence presented above reveals how living in larger, more diverse, and optimally interconnected populations can make individuals more creative and innovative.
+But can the collective brain and cumulative cultural evolution make them better at problem-solving independent of these social or network factors?

-Collective brains make us individually smarter
+2. Collective brains make us individually smarter

 Faster cumulative cultural evolution, fueled by larger collective brains, can make individuals smarter in the sense of being better able to tackle the novel problems posed by their societies and environments.
-This occurs is several different ways, many of which haven't been studied in detail.
+This occurs in several different ways, many of which have not been studied in detail.

-Perhaps the clearest and most obvious way is by supplying individuals with concrete cultural products that embody or distill both specific solutions and general concepts that can be re-deployed and recombined to produce innovations.
-Over the course of human history, for example, technologies involving wheels, pulleys, levers, wedges, screws and axles have evolved and spread.
-Each of these was initially hard to invent (rarely thought of), but once invented, both the application and the underlying concept became easier to learn (from a working exemplar) and re-deployed in novel ways.
+Perhaps the clearest and most obvious way is by supplying individuals with concrete cultural products that embody or distill both specific solutions and general concepts that can be redeployed and recombined to produce innovations.
+Over the course of human history, for example, technologies involving wheels, pulleys, levers, wedges, and screws have evolved culturally and spread.
+Each of these was initially hard to invent (rarely thought of), but once invented, both the application and the underlying concept became easier to learn (from a working exemplar) and redeployed in novel ways.
 The wheel, for example, appears to have only been invented once in human history, and only in Eurasia.
-Initially, wheels were used for carts and pottery, but later the concept was applied to mills, clocks and industrial machines.
-Similarly, some populations developed technologies, like bows or spring traps, that used elastically-stored energy.
-But archaeological and ethno-historical evidence indicate that tools involving elastically-stored energy never emerged in Australia, though bows using unfletched arrows did develop in nearby New Guinea.
-These in turn prevented the invention of related technologies, such as string instruments.
+Initially, wheels were used for carts and pottery, but later, the concept was applied to mills, clocks, and industrial machines (Henrich, 2016).